SowinskiBraeden/school-management-api/DOCUMENTATION.md

 <br>

 + ### Creating Administrators
-    You can create Administratos who will have permissions to perform majority of the actions in the API.
+    You can create Administrates- who will have permissions to perform majority of the actions in the API.
 It is common that there are more than one Administrator to help manage the system.

     **Method:** `POST`
     ```